ntoll/ntoll.github.io/posts/aesthetic-approach.md

 art".
 From Ruskin's perspective, this is because nothing can be completely seen, since the painter always creates via their own limited experience of the
 scene: from their unique (and thus incomplete) point of view.
-In the works of Turner, Ruskin found an artist who expressed, through their paintings, a more fundamental way to pay attention to a scene.
+In the works of Turner Ruskin found an artist who expressed, through their paintings, a more fundamental way to pay attention to a scene.
 For Ruskin, Turner's focus was not how "real" or "accurate" the painting looked (the "typical") but how he, the painter, sees the more meaningful ("vital")